JeetDSharma/job_application_helper/README.md

 Create a .env.local file at the root:

 env
-Copy
-Edit
 SMTP_USER=your_email@gmail.com
 SMTP_PASS=your_app_password
 UNIVERSITY_NAME=Your University Name
 RESUME_NAME=Jeet_Sharma_Resume.pdf
-🔐 You must use a Gmail App Password: Generate one here
+🔐 You must use a Gmail App Password

 4. Add Resume
 Place your resume.pdf file inside the public/ folder.